stronger together

 COMMUNITY OUTREACH

 Doreen, a strategic communications specialist with 15 years of international business relations background, was born in Uganda but moved to Stockholm, Sweden, where she lived for 37 years.
-In 2017, she and her husband moved to Coronado with their daughter, a current student of CUSD, and their son, a 2021 University of Notre Dame graduate.
-After a horrific incident where she and her daughter were attacked at pickup by a CUSD staff member’s adult son and called the N-word and the march last year, Doreen felt compelled to be a part of the change.
+In 2017, she moved to Coronado.
+After a horrific incident where she and her daughter were attacked at pickup by a CUSD staff member’s adult son and called the N-word and the march 2019, Doreen felt compelled to be a part of the change.
 Having grown up from an early age in predominantly white neighborhoods, she brings a valuable lived experience.

 Students see the need for change.
 And we can be the force to change it, together, for their better and brighter futures.
-Buy a sign.
 Show your support.